CaiodeJesus/CaiodeJesus.github.io/_pages/pylibela.md

       |                                                                           |
       |                                                                           size_t {aka long unsigned int}
 ```
-fixed by changing in the line 73 the %d to a %lu, so that is has type long unsigned int.
+and was fixed by changing in the line 73 the %d to a %lu, so that is has type long unsigned int.